AusTINCANsProgrammingTeam/Headless-DS/README.md

   * To unmount a partition, run `umount /dev/mmcblk0pX` as root

 ## Printing the Enclosure
 Under the [NanoPi NEO Case directory](NanoPi%20NEO%20Case), you will find the two STLs for printing the enclosure for this project.
 This case is for a NanoPi Neo with heatsink.
 Slice and Print using your favorite printer.
-Currently printed with ASA material and finess resolution.
+Currently printed with ASA material and finest resolution.